MicrosoftDocs/cpp-docs/docs/parallel/concrt/reference/concurrency-namespace-functions.md

  The iterator type of the input range.

  `_Allocator`
- The type of an STL compatible memory allocator.
+ The type of a C++ Standard Library compatible memory allocator.

  `_Function`
  The type of the binary comparator.